ronaldvendelmans/citysdk-ld/api/match/index.markdown

 ## Match API

-The Match API enables you to link objects your own data with existing nodes in CitySDK Mobility.
+The Match API enables you to link objects your own data with existing nodes in CitySDK Linked Data API.
 The API will match objects on name, location and key-value data and return the `cdk_id` of the CitySDK nodes it finds.
 You need a valid CitySDK user account to use the Match API.

 <div class="code">
   <table>